Barbara was in serious distress, and I was speechless. No one had ever talked to me about the anguish involved in having a limb amputated.

 “Barb, I’m so sorry,” I said lamely.
 I couldn’t empathize with her, since I still had all my limbs.
 I couldn’t tell her it was going to be okay.
 She was envisioning the rest of her life as half a person—one of those people who lumbers about on hand crutches, getting in our way at the grocery store.
 Surely we need those people in the world too, but who wants to be one of them?

 “Barb, I’m going to pray for you,” I promised.
-I didn’t know how she could be pouring her heart out to me that night as she languished in her hospital bed, deriving little comfort from the heavy narcotics they were giving her.
+It felt out of place for her to be pouring her heart out to me that night as she languished in her hospital bed, deriving little comfort from the heavy narcotics they were giving her.
 We didn’t yet have a relationship.
-I didn’t know if my offer of prayer provided any comfort, but I had to extend some solace to her.
-She had placed herself in my hands.
+But now that she was, I had to answer her.
+She was placing herself in my hands.

 “Barb, I was working last night, and what you are saying didn’t happen.”
 I was gentle, but I couldn’t see any reason not to inform her that her mind was off the tracks.
 It would take a few days for her to touch the ground again.

 After I hung up with Barb, I looked over at Bob and discovered that he was weeping.
 I didn’t know what to say.
 For one thing, I was wrung out myself after my conversation with Barb.
 For another thing, I couldn’t help wondering what he was doing flipping through the phone book.
 While I watched, Bob went through the yellow pages and called half a dozen local churches, one after another, describing into their answering machines what had happened to his sister and asking them to please visit her in the hospital.

 I didn’t ask why Bob didn’t visit her himself (although I know that he eventually did, because I was there with him when he went).
 I thought it might well be some combination of family history, lack of transportation and Bob’s chronic alcoholism.
 I wasn’t about to start asking questions.